rymane/katacoda/python-project/step2.md

 Great!
 The test passed.
 If we make a test that is searching for a number not in the array, still asserting the result to be 0 it should fail.
 Try it:

-*Click copy to editor to create the file.*
+*Click copy to Editor to create the file.*

 <pre class="file" data-filename="search/test_bs.py" data-target="append">